 The camera captures all the color information.
 You can then choose to either keep the image in color or convert it to black and white.
 And with the software we have today we’re able to use all the color information available to map colors in the color image to tones in the black and white image.

 We don’t just drop the color and turn it greyscale.
 Software such as Adobe Lightroom makes this process very easy.
 This particular image of Piney Point Lighthouse in Maryland was processed completely in Lightroom.
 If you want more powerful options you can use Adobe Photoshop, perhaps taking advantage of layers and channels.
-Various plug-ins for Lightroom and Photoshop, such as Google’s Silver Efex Pro from the Nik Collection (unfortunately, Google is no longer updating the Nik Collection) and ON1’s Perfect B&W, provide many presets and increase the ease of use.
+Various plug-ins for Lightroom and Photoshop, such as Silver Efex Pro from the Nik Collection and ON1’s Perfect B&W, provide many presets and increase the ease of use.
 The digital workflow for black and white is very flexible, and you can keep it as simple as you’d like, or experiment with an almost endless array of options.

 The color version of this image is ok.
 It’s a decent documentary photograph, but it’s nothing special and the color doesn’t contribute much to the image.
 So I converted it to black and white to see what I could make of it.